-BCT 222 - HVAC II (3)
+BCT 222 - HVAC II (4) ‡

-A continuation of the fundamentals of refrigeration that covers electrical troubleshooting, and the functions of motors, controls, and other components of refrigeration systems-evaporators, condensers, compressors, and expansion devices.
+A continuation in the study of the fundamentals of refrigeration, which covers electrical components and the functions of motors, controls, and other electrical loads in refrigeration systems.
+Also covers schematics, power distribution, and troubleshooting.

-BCT 223 - HVAC III (4)
+BCT 223 - HVAC III (4) ‡

-An introduction to the various types of air conditioning systems that covers superheating, subcooling, pressures, and temperatures.
-Emphasis is on troubleshooting and repair.
-4 hours lecture.
+A study of the various types of air conditioning systems.
+Covers superheating, subcooling, pressures, and temperatures.
+Emphasis is on troubleshooting and repairs along with refrigerant management.
+Students are given the U.S. Environmental Protection Agency (EPA) Universal Certification test required for HVAC technicians who service all types of equipment.

-BCT 224 - Field Experience in Building Construction Technology (1-6)
+BCT 224 - Field Experience in Building Construction Technology (1-3)